transvcl/TransVCL/README.md

-# TransVCL: Attention-enhanced Video Copy Localization Network with Flexible Supervision [AAAI2023]
+# TransVCL: Attention-enhanced Video Copy Localization Network with Flexible Supervision [AAAI2023 Oral]

 ## Introduction
 TransVCL is a novel network with joint optimization of multiple components for segment-level video copy detection.
 It achieves the state-of-the-art performance in video copy segment localization benchmark and can also be flexibly extended to semi-supervised settings.
 This paper is accepted by AAAI2023.
-The details of TransVCL are indicated in [Link](https://arxiv.org/abs/2211.13090).
+The details of TransVCL are indicated in [arXiv Link](https://arxiv.org/abs/2211.13090).
 ![vcsl](./fig.png)

 ## Preparations